Dear Little Daughter (Part 1)

 “There’s a story in that box,” it said.
 “And you need to go find it.”

-Soon after, there I was: Sitting on the cold concrete floor at the flea market, digging through the box.
+I wasn’t sure where the voice had come from, but soon after, there I was: Sitting on the cold concrete floor at the flea market, digging through the box.
 Photographs and letters from the late 19th and early 20th centuries.
 Correspondence between ‘Aunt Bess’ and someone named ‘Elizabeth’ who, I later learned, often signed her letters simply ‘E.’

 I had so many questions.
 Who was Aunt Bess?
 Is she in one of these photos?
 And who was Elizabeth?
 How did this box end up here?
 And why was it for sale?

-I sounded like my friend.
+I sounded like Kendra.

 Digging deeper, I found an album with a sharp steel binding, tattered grayish-brown pages, and no cover.
-The first page included a picture of a small house with an accompanying hand-drawn floor plan labeled ‘Our half — Mrs. Conelley’s half,’ with clear delineation between the two.
+The first page included a picture of a small house with an accompanying hand-drawn floor plan labeled ‘Our half โ€” Mrs. Conelley’s half,’ with clear delineation between the two.
 Gold paint brushed across the floor plan seemed deliberate, as if it was made to make sure the color of the house would not be forgotten.

 In the center of the page, written beneath the photo and the floor plan was this: